Jürgen Elsässer

-Jürgen Elsässer (born 20 January 1957) is a German journalist, right wing extremist and political activist.
+Jürgen Elsässer (born 20 January 1957) is a German journalist and far-right political activist.
 Once active in left-wing circles, he later became a prominent figure in Germany's far-right scene.
 He is the founder of Compact, a magazine classified as extremist by the BfV in 2021 and banned by the BMI in 2024, though the ban was later overturned, with a final decision pending.

 Life

 Jürgen Elsässer was born in Pforzheim in 1957, the son of a watchmaker and a secretary.
 He described himself and his two sisters in their youth as typical admirers of left-wing values, influenced by the 1968 protest movement a few years earlier.
 His father, in contrast, was a conservative CDU voter.

 In order to secure a teaching position, Elsässer pledged support for the Liberal democratic basic order, a prerequisite for employment in the German public sector aimed at preventing political extremists from holding state-funded jobs.
 At the time, he was still active in communist organizations.
 He worked as a teacher in a vocational school in Baden-Württemberg for 14 years before beginning his career as journalist for left-wing magazines in 1994.
 Elsässer published his early works in Arbeiterkampf (Workers' Struggle), a newspaper published by the Kommunistischer Bund (Communist League), an organization he was involved with for several years.
 In 1990, he was a sharp critic of German reunification, fearing it might lead to the rise of a Viertes Reich (Fourth Reich).

 In 2010, he founded Compact magazine, where he continues to serve as editor-in-chief.

 In 2011, Elsässer expressed his admiration for Serbian leader Slobodan Milošević.
 During the 2014 pro-Russian unrest in Ukraine, Elsässer was an outspoken supporter of Russian president Vladimir Putin and received much criticism from the German media for his position.
 He was a sharp critic of the migration policy of the former German chancellor Angela Merkel.

 Since 2016, Elsässer has positioned Compact magazine as a political campaign platform for the far-right AfD.
 He aims to expand its reach through a Querfront strategy, seeking to unite far-left and far-right groups under nationalist themes.